focusaurus/express_code_structure/README.md

 Each of these fits nicely into a different directory structure.
 For the purposes of this example, it's just scaffolding and not a fully working app, but I'm assuming the following key architecture points:

-* The site has some traditional static pages
+* The site has some traditional static pages/templates
 * The "application" portion of the site is developed as a Single Page Application style
 * The application exposes a REST/JSON style API to the browser
 * The app models a simple business domain, in this case, it's a car dealership application